 Visit myNWACC Connection once accepted to familiarize yourself with your student account.
 Please check your official NWACC email regularly.

 Submit the following documents to the Office of Student Records by the deadline date.

-- ACT or COMPASS placement exam scores (scores should be no more than 5 years old), or take the Accuplacer exam at the NWACC Testing Center ($10 fee) or previous Unofficial Copies of Previous College Transcripts.
+- ACT or COMPASS placement exam scores for course placement (scores should be no more than 5 years old), or take the Accuplacer exam at the NWACC Testing Center ($10 fee) or previous Unofficial Copies of Previous College Transcripts.
 Submit for prerequisite verification to the Enrollment Support Center.
 Bring an unofficial copy to your Advising Appointment.*

 - Proof of 2 Measles, Mumps, and Rubella (MMR) immunizations for all applicants born after January 1, 1957.
 Some foreign-born students may be required to submit tuberculosis screening.